pantor/ruckig/README.md

 Trajectory trajectory; // The current trajectory double time; // The current, auto-incremented time.
 Reset to 0 at a new calculation.

-size_t new_section; // Index of the section between two intermediate positions (only in Ruckig Pro) bool did_section_change; // Was an intermediate position reached in the last cycle? (only in Ruckig Pro)
+size_t new_section; // Index of the section between two intermediate positions (only in Pro Version) bool did_section_change; // Was an intermediate position reached in the last cycle? (only in Pro Version)

-bool new_calculation; // Whether a new calculation was performed in the last cycle bool was_calculation_interrupted; // Was the trajectory calculation interrupted? (only in Ruckig Pro) double calculation_duration; // Duration of the calculation in the last cycle [µs]
+bool new_calculation; // Whether a new calculation was performed in the last cycle bool was_calculation_interrupted; // Was the trajectory calculation interrupted? (only in Pro Version) double calculation_duration; // Duration of the calculation in the last cycle [µs]
 ```
 Moreover, the **trajectory** class has a range of useful parameters and methods.